-What is forensic science?
+What is forensic science, and how do detectives use it?

 Forensic science, or simply forensics, is a term commonly used to describe the use of science and technology to gather evidence, investigate incidents, and establish facts that are of interest in criminal or civil legal proceedings.
 Some fields of forensic science include ballistics, fingerprint analysis, DNA analysis, toxicology, and footwear analysis.
 Detectives use forensic science to help them solve crimes and answer questions.